Steps to Better Course Evaluations

 CELT recommends making invisible expectations explicit.
 Implementing constructive alignment in course design results in explicitly linking teaching and learning activities, to classroom assessments and evaluation, to course learning objectives, and ultimately to course learning outcomes.
 Resources:

-- Tips on Writing Course Goals/Learning Outcomes and Measurable Learning Objectives website
+- Tips on Writing Course Goals/Learning Outcomes and Measurable Learning Objectives page

-- Guidelines for Student Outcomes Assessment at Iowa State University website
+- Guidelines for Student Outcomes Assessment at ISU page

 Establish clear criteria for grading